How Roofing Companies Show Up in Perplexity AI

 Driving the Early Traction That Signals Relevance

-Publishing optimized content is only half the equation.
+Publishing optimised content is only half the equation.
 AI answer engines need to see proof that the content is relevant, and freshness and engagement are how they read that.
 A freshly published roofing guide with zero traffic and no external discussion will struggle to hold its place in answers, regardless of its quality.

 1. Immediate Social Sharing After Publication